astroidnu/MemberAppAndroid/README.md

  2. RXjava 2
  3. Retrofit 2
  4. Dagger 2
+ 5. Testing tools using Roboelectric and Espresso

 Incoming todo list :
  1. Implement API to add new member
  2. Create Singleton for Network
- 3. Create Unit testing using espresso
+ 3. Create Unit and instrument testing
- 4. Mock response using roboelectric